Chipping Norton: Castle

 Chipping Norton Castle was a timber Norman motte-and-bailey castle to the north-west of the town.
 Little of the original structures remains apart from earthworks.
+The remains have been a Scheduled Monument since 1949.

 Transport

 Chipping Norton railway station served the town until 1962.
 The nearest stations now are at Kingham and Ascott-under-Wychwood.
 A community bus network called The Villager links residential roads and nearby villages with the town centre.
 Longer-distance buses run to Oxford and Banbury.
 Diamond and Stagecoach in Warwickshire operate service X50/50 to Stratford-upon-Avon.
+Pulham's Coaches operate both the 801 to Cheltenham via Moreton-in-Marsh, Bourton-on-the-Water and Andoversford, and the X9 service to Witney via Chadlington, Charlbury and Finstock.